What 14 privacy protocols actually deliver. Sources listed in footnotes.

 Hardware wallet support |

-| one pool hides all token types | ZK property formally proven | one key, no secrets to lose | find your funds fast | reveal only what you choose | no ceremony, no trust needed | safe from quantum computers | anyone can verify the chain | go private or public in seconds | proof + confirmation speed | high throughput, low cost | complex DeFi ops, fully private | works with existing protocols | real users, real liquidity | runs on EVM chains | multisig, recovery, session keys | sign with Ledger/Trezor | |
+| one pool hides all token types | ZK property formally proven | one key, no secrets to lose | find your funds fast | reveal only what you choose | no ceremony, no trust needed | safe from quantum computers | anyone can verify the chain | go private or public in seconds | proof + confirmation speed | high throughput, low cost | complex private app logic | works with existing protocols | real users, real liquidity | runs on EVM chains | multisig, recovery, session keys | sign with Ledger/Trezor | |

 Wallet teams, ZK / proving engineers, privacy infra builders, Cairo-native teams.